Kurento/kurento/source/user/writing_modules.rst

 * *-doc* packages usually contain *manpages* and other documentation, if the module contained any.
 * *-dbg* and *-dbgsym* packages contain the debug symbols that have been extracted from the compilation process.
 It can be used by other developers to troubleshoot crashes and provide bug reports.

-Now copy and install the package(s) into any Debian- or Ubuntu-based system where KMS is already installed:
+Now copy and install the package(s) into any Debian or Ubuntu based system where KMS is already installed:

 .. code-block:: shell